rachhtordoff/UseUp-App/README.md

 yarn start
 ```

-## Step 2: Start your Application
+## Step 2: Launching the app

-Let Metro Bundler run in its _own_ terminal.
-Open a _new_ terminal from the _root_ of your React Native project.
-Run the following command to start your _Android_ or _iOS_ app:
+Keep the Metro Bundler running.
+In a new terminal (still at the project root), execute the following:

 ### For Android